 The College President shall hear the appeal within seven (7) days and render a written decision to all parties.
+The President's review shall be strictly on the process followed.
 Decisions of the President should be considered final by students, administrators, faculty and staff.